Picture by Gregor Buchhaus

 "Children learn from anything and everything they see.
 They learn wherever they are, not just in special learning places”- John Holt- Learning all the time

 We made a conscious decision to follow our daughter’s way of learning naturally.
 We follow her rhythm, motivations, interests.
-Our goal is to allow her to be who she truly is.
+Should we call it "unschooling"?
+It doesn't really matter how we call it.
+Our goal is to allow her be who she truly is.

-In this journey, I find inspiration and support in many different approaches.
-Our homeschooling approached is based on:
+On this journey, I find inspiration and support in many different education methods but we have made our own mix.
+Our homeschooling approach is based on:

-- A Montessori-inspired environment: an amazing way of fostering independence and acknowledging that children’s motivation to learn is natural and comes from inside.
-We also use Montessori materials.
+A Montessori-inspired environment: an amazing way of fostering independence and acknowledging that children’s motivation to learn is natural and comes from inside.
+You can see our Montessori-inspired home here.

-- A child-led approach of education inspired by Reggio Emilia
+"Follow the child"- a child-led approach of education inspired by Reggio Emilia and Montessori

+It's an eclectic approach that works very well vfor us.
 We don’t use a curriculum.
 We focus on the interests of the moment.
 Our days follow the rhythm of the seasons.
 There is plenty of time for outdoors for adventures and exploration, free outdoors and indoors play, gardening, cooking, music, arts, yoga, reading books, meeting friends and relaxing.
-Sometimes activities (Montessori, Waldorf or Reggio-inspired) are set up to deepen an increasing interest for something in particular (animals, insects, how plants grow, building sites…) We approach learning as something that happens naturally just by paying a conscious attention to the world that surrounds us.
+We have almost no "learning materials" and we approach learning as something that happens naturally just by paying a conscious attention to the world that surrounds us.
 As something that belongs to real life, not separated from it.

-We have a weekly structure that we built by paying attention to our own rhythms.
-We make it evolve according to the seasons, my daughter’s age and her interests.
+Our family rhythm evolves according to the seasons, my daughter’s age, our family needs and our interests.
+Our anchor are our family values.
 There are a couple of small rituals and rhythms that provide consistency and a feeling of security (like for example reading stories before we go to sleep).

 "In their consistency, rhythms establish trust.
 They offer children a sense of order… the joy of anticipation and the security of things to be counted on, every day (…) There aren’t many people whose lives are still characterized by the rhythms of the earth, by the sunlight in a given day, the growing or fallow seasons, the cycle of a crop’s harvest.
 Yet our lives are still influenced by rhythms." - Kim John Payne- Simplicity Parenting